Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 When your application creates a handle and prepares the STT service, the STT daemon is invoked and connected for background work.
 This daemon and your application communicate as the server and the client.

-The main features of the Tizen.Uix.Stt namespace include:
+The main features of the Tizen.Uix.Stt namespace include the following:

 -   Preparing the STT service for use